joreilly/PeopleInSpace/README.md

 This client is available in `compose-desktop` module and can be run using `./gradlew :compose-desktop:run`.
 Note that you need to use appropriate version of JVM when running (works for example with Java 11)

+### Compose for iOS client

+Can be run using for example `./gradlew :compose-ios:iosDeployIPhone13ProDebug`

 ### Backend code